labordynamicsinstitute/replicability-training/coc.md

 Part 2.2 Unacceptable behaviour

-Examples of unacceptable behaviour by participants at any Carpentries event/platform include:
+Examples of unacceptable behaviour by participants at any LDI Replication Lab activity/platform include:

 - written or verbal comments which have the effect of excluding people on the basis of membership of any specific group
 - causing someone to fear for their safety, such as through stalking, following, or intimidation